 Being an annoyingly picky eater myself is probably why I have such a low tolerance for people that can’t seem to see a plate of food they don’t like without saying they don’t like it.
 If I can manage to keep my opinions to myself when scrolling even though 90% of the food I’m looking at I wouldn’t touch with a 10-foot pole, so can everyone else.
 “If you can’t somethin’ nice don’t say nothin’ at all.”

 I receive messages every day from folks letting me know that I’ve had a hand in them being in the kitchen, either for the first time or back in a long time.
 I love when someone shares that I’ve inspired them to branch out and try cooking new things and this journey has been mutually beneficial: I’ve improved all sorts of techniques and dishes that I thought I’d already mastered before, in an effort to make sure I’m providing y’all with quality information.
 This isn’t to say I don’t still mess up – my grits boiled over just this morning – but I think a major reason why we’ve connected as we have is that I’m pretty transparent.
 I’ll quickly tell you to “do as I say, not as I do.”

 And about me on a more personal level: I was born in Compton, California, but raised and still live in Eastern North Carolina; I own an obscenely large collection of Funko Pop! vinyl figures; I’m a Virgo (ascending: Virgo + moon: Scorpio) and I wanted to be Ellen Louise Ripley when I was young.

 Just in case the shirt I’m wearing in that photo up there didn’t give it away: I’m a Leftist.
-I’m also an Agnostic-Atheist and a Democratic Socialist.
+Like, left AF.
+Marxism and shit.
+I’m also an Agnostic-Atheist.
 Scroll down and take a look at my footer if you haven’t already. ✊